 (b) The Treasurer on behalf of the State is authorised to guarantee, on such terms and conditions as he thinks fit, repayment of any money borrowed by the Trust under this subsection and the payment of interest thereon.

-(4) The Treasurer shall cause any money required for fulfilling any guarantee given by him pursuant to this section, to be charged to the Consolidated Fund which is hereby to the necessary extent appropriated accordingly, and the Treasurer shall cause any sums received or recovered by him from the Trust or otherwise in respect of a sum so charged by the Treasurer to be credited to the Consolidated Fund.
+(4) The Treasurer shall cause any money required for fulfilling any guarantee given by him pursuant to this section, to be charged to the Consolidated Account which is hereby to the necessary extent appropriated accordingly, and the Treasurer shall cause any sums received or recovered by him from the Trust or otherwise in respect of a sum so charged by the Treasurer to be credited to the Consolidated Account.

 (5) The Trust is empowered to employ in developing, controlling and managing the reserve any sums provided for those purposes by Parliament and any funds arising from profits, fees, penalties or otherwise, coming to the hands of the Trust in the course of developing, controlling and managing the reserve.